OctopusDeploy/docs/src/pages/docs/getting-started/first-kubernetes-deployment.md

 :::

 #### Display name
-3. Enter **k8s-demo** in the Display Name field.
+3. Enter `k8s-demo` in the Display Name field.

 #### Environments
 4. Select **Development, Staging and Production** from the dropdown list.

 #### Target roles
-5. Type in the same target role you provided while configuring the Deploy raw Kubernetes YAML step, e.g. **k8s**.
+5. Type in the same target role you provided while configuring the **Deploy raw Kubernetes YAML** step, for example, `k8s`.

-The target role won’t be available to select from the dropdown list yet, since it gets created during this step.
+The target role won’t be available to select from the dropdown list yet, because it gets created during this step.

 :::figure
 ![User interface for setting up a Kubernetes Cluster deployment target.](/docs/getting-started/first-kubernetes-deployment/create-k8s-cluster.png)